Frequently Asked Questions

 What are the program requirements to receive a scholarship?

-Students must be a New York State resident, in grades 5-12, and be attending a summer, arts-oriented program in New York State.
-General summer camp programs do not qualify, even if there is a day of arts education.
-Summer Program must be primarily arts focused in its programming.
+Students must be a New York State resident, in grades 5-12, and be attending a arts-oriented program in New York State.
+General after school and summer camp programs do not qualify, even if there is a day of arts education.
+The program must be primarily arts focused in its programming.

 How much aid can I get to attend an outside program?

-Scholarships are meant to fill any gaps in existing tuition aid granted to attend a summer arts program in New York State.
+Scholarships are meant to fill any gaps in existing tuition aid granted to attend an arts program in New York State.
 Applicants may receive anywhere from 10-90% of the remaining balance.

 How are scholarship program applications evaluated?

 To apply for tuition aid, you will be sent a financial disclosure form to return to the office.
-Additionally, you will need to submit your family 2023 New York State Income Tax Forms and proof of applying to/being accepted into the respective summer arts program for which you require a scholarship to attend.
+Additionally, you will need to submit your family's 2024 New York State Income Tax Forms and proof of applying to/being accepted into the respective summer arts program for which you require a scholarship to attend.

 After reviewing family finances and confirming application status and cost with the outside program, scholarships are awarded.